mdaffin/disconnected.systems/_drafts/teensy-3.1-bare-metal.md

 we defined at the end of the ram in the linker script.
 However we do not properly initialize or make use of the stack in this example.

-The rest of the vectors defined just jump to an infinite loop to halt the chip.
+The rest of the vectors defined just jump to an infinite loop to halt execution on the chip.
 We have also skipped a whole bunch of other vectors that are described on page 63 of the programmers manual as they will not be needed in this example.

 Next we place the `.flashconfig` section, which will be placed at `0x400` due to our linker script described in the last section.
 This address and the values